supremvanam/Qrder-Frontend/README.md

 =-=-=-=-= WIProgress =-=-=-=-=

-Welcome to Qrder, the QR Code Menu
+Welcome to `Qrder`, the QR Code Menu
 Here is for Qrder API

 Professors:<br>